Dry skin is an annoyance for anybody, and it can also affect our pets. If…

 CBD is generally safe for your dog.
 It is non-intoxicating, so it most certainly will not get your dog high.
 CBD comes from the hemp plant, which naturally contains a high CBD to THC ratio.
-Most CBD products contain zero THC, which can be ideal for your dog.
+Many CBD products contain zero THC, which can be ideal for your dog.

-That being said, the adverse effects that may occur are a result of drug-drug interactions.
+That being said, the adverse effects that may occur are a result of drug interactions.
 Therefore, it is always best to consult your vet before using CBD for your dog.

 Possible Side Effects of CBD Include:

 - Dry mouth – CBD may affect saliva production, resulting in a dry mouth and a sensation of thirst.

 - Lowered blood pressure – CBD in high doses may cause a small drop in blood pressure, along with slight light-headedness.

 - Drowsiness – CBD promotes relaxation, in high doses, it may cause drowsiness.